 Not every day has to be part of trying something new.
 Start with one day a week in a time frame where the child is well rested and stress free.

-For individualized recommendations and consultations, please contact our dietitians at 301-474-2499 or email@example.com to help you decrease mealtime stress.
+For individualized recommendations and consultations on Diets for Picky Eaters, please contact our dietitians at 301-474-2499 or [email protected] to help you decrease mealtime stress.

 Request a Consultation

 Rebecca Bitzer loves to empower Registered Dietitian Nutritionists (RDNs) and their clients.
 Co-author of Welcome to the Rebelution: Seven steps to the nutrition counseling practice of your dreams and Taste the Sweet Rebellion: Rebel against dieting.